-The number of households, families, pocket books or organizations that purchase your product or service.
-Since you may sell multiple insurance products or other financial instruments to one entity, this is a vital number to track and the only way in which you can accurately track your "closing ratio."
+Buying Entities: The number of households, families, wallets/pocketbooks or organizations that purchase your product or service.
+Since you may sell multiple insurance products or other financial instruments to one entity, this is a vital number to track, and the only way in which you can accurately track your "closing ratio" and "average case size."